NakulSatyawali/data-cleaning-project/README.md

 - `README.md`: Project documentation.

 ## How to Use
-1. Sabhi files ko is repository se download karein.
+1. Download all files from this repository.
-2. `data_cleaning_project.ipynb` file ko Google Colab ya Jupyter Notebook mein open karein code aur analysis ko explore karne ke liye.
+2. Open the `data_cleaning_project.ipynb` file in Google Colab or Jupyter Notebook to explore the code and analysis.